Buenos Aires hits 106 degrees amid severe South American heat wave

 Records toppled

-Argentina’s Servicio Meteorológico Nacional, akin to the National Weather Service, noted that 11 records had been smashed on Tuesday.
-Five major cities, including Punta Indio, Buenos Aires, Las Flores, El Palomar and San Fernando all witnessed both their warmest January temperatures on record and their highest readings in at least the past fifty years.
+Argentina’s National Meteorological Service noted that 11 records had been smashed Tuesday.
+Five major cities, including Punta Indio, Buenos Aires, Las Flores, El Palomar and San Fernando registered both their warmest January temperatures on record and their highest readings in at least 50 years.

-The agency issued red alerts for much of the country, writing that the “extreme temperatures” would have “very dangerous” effects on health.
+The agency issued red alerts for much of the country, writing that the “extreme temperatures” would have “very dangerous” health effects.

-Córdoba, a city of 3.3 million located in the strip of flat plains that stretches through central Argentina, climbed to 108.5 degrees on Monday.
+Córdoba, a city of 3.3 million in the strip of flat plains that stretches through central Argentina, climbed to 108.5 degrees Monday.

-Farther to the west in San Juan, a city in the lee of the Andes Mountains east of the Chilean border, temperatures unofficially may have reached 111 degrees.
+Farther to the west in San Juan, a city in the lee of the Andes Mountains east of the border with Chile, temperatures unofficially may have reached 111 degrees.

 San Antonio Oeste, 500 miles southwest of Buenos Aires and on the water, made it to 109 degrees, the station’s second-warmest reading on record.
 Westerly winds helped blow extremely warm air all the way toward the coast, fending off the more moderate marine layer.

-Tres Arroyos, east of Bahía Blanca, set an record at 105.3 degrees, and nearby Coronel Pringles, about 45 miles to the west-northwest, also managed a record at 103.3 degrees.
+Tres Arroyos, east of Bahía Blanca, set a record at 105.3 degrees, and nearby Coronel Pringles, about 45 miles to the west-northwest, also managed a record at 103.3 degrees.

-“Wear light clothing and light colors,” tweeted Argentina’s national weather service.
+“Wear light clothing and light colors,” the weather service tweeted.
 “Eat lightly.
 Don’t expose yourself to the sun.”

 It was also exceptionally hot in neighboring Paraguay and Uruguay, where temperatures soared above 104 degrees (40 Celsius).